danielnuriyev/engineering-blog/data-platform.md

 - Users who will explore data using visual tools (business users)
 - Legal team to help classify the data and access
 - Security team to help monitor data security and access

-### Monitoring

-Pipelines should be monitored for:
-- speed
-- resources
-- errors
-- whether they start on time
-- how the environment where they run scales up/down
-- whether the amount of data statistically deviates from the usual
-- whether the statistics of each data column/field deviates from the usual
-- whether data is logically correct
-- cost
-- whether data contains PII

-Storage should be monitored for:
-- cost

-Any element of the platform that can be hacked from outside, from within the code and by the users must be monitored.

 ### Processes